 Source: BP Statistical Review of World Energy.

-Historically, oil prices in nominal terms have remained remarkably
+Historically, oil prices in nominal terms (in today's

 stable, hovering in the range of 10 to 20 dollars per barrel.
 An

-increase in oil prices was usually associated with a recession.
-The first
+increase in oil prices was usually associated with a recession,

 oil shock in 1973 and the second oil shock in 1979 saw a radical surge